 Scoliosis Brace for Adolescents

-Bracing can be done alone or in conjunction with a Schroth exercise program but we find that patients that combine both treatment options typically have the best outcome!
-While the majority of our patients wear the Gensingen brace full-time, it can also be designed for nighttime only wear (depending on Dr. Marc’s recommendations and individual factors).
+Bracing at Scoliosis 3DC® can be done alone or in conjunction with our Schroth exercise program.
+We find that patients who combine both scoliosis bracing with an effective scoliosis exercise program typically achieve the best outcomes!
+While the majority of our patients wear braces full-time, our scoliosis braces can also be designed for nighttime-only wear (depending on individual factors, usually for mild curves when bracing starts earlier).

-With this newer German technology, we are able to brace curves ranging from the upper mild range to severe curves, including those who may have been recommended for surgery.
-Many patients who have been told they are not eligible for other braces have achieved curve reduction after wearing the Gensingen brace and using our Schroth exercise protocols.
+With either brace, we can brace curves ranging from the mild range (don’t wait and see) to severe curves, including those who may have been recommended for surgery.
+Many patients who have been told they are not eligible for other braces have achieved curve reduction after wearing and using our braces and Schroth exercise protocols.
 Check out our Results or our Facebook Page.
 We are proud to say that some of our patients have attained results that the medical profession says are impossible!

 Surgery for Adolescent Scoliosis